The Story Star System

 What is the Story Star Review system?

-The Story Star Standard is a professional and standardized review system designed to highlight high quality self-published and indie books.
-Self publishing’s greatest advantage is that anyone can publish, allowing authors greater creative freedom to defy trends and publish beyond what kind of book the publisher wants in their catalogue, as well as having authorial freedom to take your book in whatever direction you choose.
+The Story Star Standard is a professional and standardized review system designed to highlight high-quality self-published and indie books.
+Self publishing’s greatest advantage is that anyone can publish, granting authors the creative freedom to defy trends and publish beyond the constraints of traditional publishers.

-But self publishing’s greatest advantage is also it’s greatest flaw.
-Self published books have a reputation of being poor quality, to the point many readers don’t consider reading self published books at all.
+But self publishing’s greatest advantage is also its greatest flaw.
+Self-published books have gained an unfortunate reputation for being poor quality, to the point where many readers overlook self-published books completely.
+Many excellent indie books are buried beneath flashy marketing, trends, or sheer luck.

 So how do we judge quality fairly?